Psychology Schools in Missouri

 The following guide to psychology schools in Missouri, which includes profiles of several undergraduate and graduate programs in the state, provides essential information designed to make choosing the right psychology program for your career goals easier.
 The many colleges and universities in Missouri feature a range of psychology programs ranging from general psychology to behavioral neuroscience.
 Those students who require flexibility and convenience when earning a degree may want to consider a college or university that offers partially or fully online undergraduate and graduate psychology programs.

-- There are 38 colleges and universities with psychology degree programs in Missouri.
+- There are 37 not-for-profit colleges and universities with psychology degree programs in Missouri.1

-- 14 schools provide a master’s or advanced degree in psychology.
+- 13 schools offer a master’s or advanced degree in psychology.1

-- Highest graduation rate*: Washington University in Saint Louis 93%1
+- Highest graduation rate*: Washington University in St. Louis 94%.1

 Keep reading to learn more about several of the popular undergraduate and graduate psychology programs offered at the top universities in Missouri.